Gandiaye

-The town and commune of Gandiaye in the Department of Kaolack, central Senegal, lies along National Route 1 about 24 kilometers from Kaolack.
-The population (2002) is about 10,000 consisting of the Serer, Wolof, Fula, Bambara and Jola) ethnic groups.
+The town and urban commune of Gandiaye in the Department of Kaolack, central Senegal, lies along National Route 1 about 24 kilometers from Kaolack.
+It had a population of 18,239 (2023 census) consisting of the Serer, Wolof, Fula, Bambara and Jola) ethnic groups.

-The commune includes the rural towns of Thiomby, le Dya, and Ndiebel.
+The rural towns of Thiomby, le Dya, and Ndiebel are located in the surrounding rural commune of Thiomby.
 The economy is mainly agricultural, marketing to highway traffic.
 Outsiders come to fish in the Saloum River tributaries.